PHOTO CREDIT: Young Protectors of the Water, John Clark-Dvorak

 With over 200 river crossings, the proposed Dakota Access Pipeline puts the drinking water supply of a large part of the country at risk.
 The prayer is to keep the waters pure for all tribal peoples and all Americans.

 The Oceti Sakowin pray for the waters used by farmers in Iowa and Illinois, the water consumed by schoolchildren in South Dakota, Missouri, Tennessee, and Arkansas.

-They pray for the millions of Americans get their drinking water from this system.
+They pray for the millions of Americans who get their drinking water from this system.

 We here at Sacred Stone Camp wish the Army Corps had done their job in protecting federally administered lands, unceded Indian lands, and Tribal lands, relying on science and judgement in protecting Indian culture from construction and destruction.
 Whether by intention or omission, the Army Corps broke federal laws, and didn’t do their job.

 The state didn’t do its job, overstepping jurisdictions and boundaries placing police barricades inside a Sovereign Nation’s borders, disrespecting treaties, conducting an illegal “occupation” in direct counterveillance to most of the provisions of the United Nations Declaration on the Rights of Indigenous Peoples, a document signed by 144 other nations and (later) endorsed by the United States of America and President Obama.

 The Governor of North Dakota didn’t do his job, when instead of ensuring all parties get to the table on energy and environment, he let negative words and accusations cloud hearts and judgement, and threaten people.

 Thousands of people from across North America have arrived on the Cannonball River to pray for our environment and our cultures together.

 Protect the environment from being “savaged” by speculators, carpetbagging Texas energy companies and lone wolf billionaires.

 Don’t let them take our public, and our Native lands, and the resources they hold, the water we all depend on, for our future in a changing world and climate.